Early Uses of the TermMapping The Real

 Soundscape Definition (Handbook for Acoustic Ecology, 1978)

-The term is also widely used commercially, for instance as a store name, outdoor speaker, electronic gear, background music or a game.
+The term is also widely used commercially, for instance as a store name, outdoor speaker, electronic gear, background music, a game or a doll!

 Ari Kelman, "Rethinking the Soundscape," Senses and Society, 5(2), 2010, pp. 212-234